magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

-As you see, we linked the `main.js` file that will be created by the CLJS compilation as soon as we'll issue the `boot dev` command to launch the IFDE:
+As you see, we linked the `main.js` file that will be created by the CLJS compilation as soon as we'll issue the `boot dev` command to launch the CLJS development environment with the `boot dev` command.

-There are only two remarkable differences from the `index.html` and `shopping.html` files we coded in the previous tutorials:

-1. in the `body` we now have a single `div` tag only.
-This is very typical of any Single Page Application (SPA) and it resembles the `index.html` file from the react tutorial;
+As you see the only element of the body, aside from the cited `script` tag, is a `div`.
+This is very typical of any Single Page Application (SPA) and it resembles the `index.html` file from the react tutorial.
-1. we did not add the call of any `init()` function.
-This is because in the next few steps we're going to work at the bREPL and we'll add that call later, when we'll eventually persist our experiments with Reagent in a file.

 Also copy the `base.css` file from the React Tutorial to the `html/css` directory of the `modern-cljs` project to obtain the same